mirsaeedi/SQLCLR-Jalali-Date-Utility/README.md

 * Run the [Deployment Script](https://github.com/mirsaeedi/SQLCLR-Jalali-Date-Utility/blob/master/SqlCLR.JalaliDateUtility/Dist/DeploymentScript.sql) in SQL Server Management Studio to generate the Jalali functions in your database.

 * Note that you have to run this script in SQLCMD Mode.
-So From SQL Management Studio, From Query Menu, Select SQLCMD Mode and then execute the query.
+So in SQL Management Studio, Select _Query Menu_, and then select _SQLCMD Mode_.
+Now you will be able to execute the query.

-* Please be sure that you have changed the _[your-database-name]_ in the [Deployment Script](https://github.com/mirsaeedi/SQLCLR-Jalali-Date-Utility/blob/master/SqlCLR.JalaliDateUtility/Dist/DeploymentScript.sql) to your database's name.
+* Please be sure that you have changed the _[your-database-name]_ inside the [Deployment Script](https://github.com/mirsaeedi/SQLCLR-Jalali-Date-Utility/blob/master/SqlCLR.JalaliDateUtility/Dist/DeploymentScript.sql) to your database's name.

 ## 🕹 Usage